 Discipline of Students Whose Eligibility for Special Education is Suspected

-If the school district has no knowledge that a student is an eligible student under the IDEA before taking disciplinary measures against the student, the student may be disciplined just as any other student may be.
 If, however, a request is made for an evaluation to determine eligibility while the student is subject to disciplinary measures, the district must conduct the evaluation in an expedited manner.
-Pending the results of the evaluation, the student must remain in the educational placement determined by the school authorities, which may include suspension or expulsion without services.
+Pending the results of the evaluation, the student must remain in the educational placement determined by school authorities, which may include suspension or expulsion.
 If the student is determined eligible for an IEP as a result of the evaluation, the school district must provide the student with special education and related services in accordance with the IDEA.

 Special education staff, Principals and guidance counselors shall be familiar with the regulations and the Falmouth Public School District procedures regarding eligible students.
 All suspensions are recorded in the Falmouth Public School District student management system and are submitted to DESE according to reporting requirements and timelines.